-- We enquired of senior officers and the Audit and Accounts Committee, concerning the group and Authority's policies and procedures relating to: - the identification, evaluation and compliance with laws and regulations; - the detection and response to the risks of fraud; and - the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations. - We enquired of senior officers, internal audit and the Audit and Accounts Committee, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud. - We assessed the susceptibility of the Authority and group's financial statements to material misstatement, including how fraud might occur, by evaluating officers' incentives and opportunities for manipulation of the financial statements.
+- We enquired of senior officers and the Audit & Accounts Committee, concerning the Authority's policies and procedures relating to: - the identification, evaluation and compliance with laws and regulations; - the detection and response to the risks of fraud; and - the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations. - We enquired of senior officers, internal audit and the Audit & Accounts Committee, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud. - We assessed the susceptibility of the Authority's financial statements to material misstatement, including how fraud might occur, by evaluating officers' incentives and opportunities for manipulation of the financial statements.
 This included the evaluation of the risk of management override of controls.
-We determined that the principal risks were in relation to: - Transactions of high value (in relation to average value), transactions with a material impact on outturn, unusual transactions, and manual transactions. - Our audit procedures involved: - evaluation of the design effectiveness of controls that the Interim Executive Director & Chief Finance Officer has in place to prevent and detect fraud; - journal entry testing, with a focus with a focus on journals of high value (in relation to average value), journals with a material impact on outturn, unusual journals, and manual journals; - challenging assumptions and judgements made by management in its significant accounting estimates in respect of the valuation of land and buildings, investment properties, the LGPS net pension liability and Minimum Revenue Provision; - assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
-However, detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as those irregularities that result from fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
-Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it. - The team communications in respect of potential non-compliance with relevant laws and regulations, including the potential for fraud in revenue and expenditure recognition, and the significant accounting estimates related to the valuation of land and buildings, investment property, the LGPS net pension liability and minimum revenue provision. - Assessment of the appropriateness of the collective competence and capabilities of the group and Authority's engagement team included consideration of the engagement team's - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - knowledge of the local government sector - understanding of the legal and regulatory requirements specific to the Authority and group including: - the provisions of the applicable legislation - guidance issued by CIPFA, LASAAC and SOLACE - the applicable statutory provisions.

-- In assessing the potential risks of material misstatement, we obtained an understanding of: - the Authority and group's operations, including the nature of its income and expenditure and its services and of its objectives and strategies to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risks of material misstatement. - The Authority and group's control environment, including the policies and procedures implemented by the Authority and group to ensure compliance with the requirements of the financial reporting framework.
+We determined that the principal risks were in relation to: - Non-routine journal entries, and key accounting estimates around the valuation of land and buildings, investment properties and the net pension liability. - · Our audit procedures involved: - evaluation of the design effectiveness of controls that the Executive Director (Finance & Customer Services) has in place to prevent and detect fraud; - journal entry testing, with a focus on non-routine transactions and journals falling within identified risk criteria including, journals posted by senior officers, large year-end and post year-end journals and journals that may move revenue expenditure to capital; - challenging assumptions and judgements made by management in its significant accounting estimates in respect of land and buildings, investment properties and defined benefit pension net liability valuations; - assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it. - Our assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's. - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - knowledge of the local government sector - understanding of the legal and regulatory requirements specific to the Authority including: - the provisions of the applicable legislation - guidance issued by CIPFA/LASAAC and SOLACE - the applicable statutory provisions. - In assessing the potential risks of material misstatement, we obtained an understanding of: - the Authority's operations, including the nature of its income and expenditure and its services and of its objectives and strategies to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risks of material misstatement. - the Authority's control environment, including the policies and procedures implemented by the Authority to ensure compliance with the requirements of the financial reporting framework.